Microbes In Human Welfare Question 15

 Enzyme immobilisation is the confinement of an enzyme to a phase (support/matrix) dissimilar from the one for substrates and products.
 Inert polymers and inorganic materials are commonly used as carrier matrices.

-The inert material can be calcium alginate or sodium.
+The inert material can be calcium alginate or sodium chloride.

 This can offer increased resistance to changes in conditions like temperature or pH.

-There are many benefits of immobilisation, one of which is that the enzymes can be reused - catalysing a similar reaction several times.
+There are many benefits of immobilisation, one of which is that the enzymes can be reused - catalysing a similar reaction repeatedly.

 Immobilisation allows one to re-use the enzyme for a longer period of time and allows easier separation of the catalyst from the product.